The true price of LNG

 Jack Welch once famously said, “If the rate of change outside the organization exceeds the rate of change inside, the end is in sight”.
 Today’s energy corporations are not feeling the fear anymore, the fear to be obliterated by a smaller, smarter, and more flexible and yes – cooler – competitor.
 Instead, they are frozen in some form of anxiety endlessly wondering where the next twist might take them.
 In this, they are “Fate-takers” instead of being “Fate-shapers” while obsessively overstudying any potential opportunity until it has gone away.
 They hesitate to take action as this action asks them to reduce efficiency, which is the holy grail of the company.

-Lord John Brown once said that “Giving up the illusion that you can predict the future is a very liberating moment.
-All you can do is giving yourself the capacity to respond.
+Lord John Brown once said “Giving up the illusion that you can predict the future is a very liberating moment.
+All you can do is give yourself the capacity to respond.
 The creation of that capacity is the purpose of strategy.”

 Organizations, just like people, get irresistibly attracted to take a place on the bell curve just as anything in life does.
 Most congregate at the bulge of the curve, but some are drawn to the fringes.
 Some indeed always find their natural place either at the bulge or at the fringe, no matter where the curve starts or ends.
 They naturally gravitate towards it.
 The laggards are wiped out when the markets start to shake and jolt and many of those on the bulge too but it is those on the leading edge that will not only prevail but become the superstars of tomorrow.
 The task is not to change the bell curve but to change your location on the curve.